 Relational Agency

 In case anyone missed it, let’s quickly recap our definition of agency and then we’ll jump right into today’s workshop.
 In a blog by Pattison Professional Counseling and Mediation Center, agency is defined as: “The sense of control that you feel in your life, your capacity to influence your own thoughts and behavior, and have faith in your ability to handle a wide range of tasks and situations.
 Your sense of agency helps you to be psychologically stable, yet flexible in the face of conflict or change.”
 For our discussions, agency rests on the principles of faith, control and influence.
-The key to agency then, is a sense of control, a desire to influence and trust in faith.
+The key to agency then, is a sense of self-control, a desire to influence and trust in faith.

 A strong relational agency is not easy to uphold — at least not without strong conviction and trust in faith.
 Out of the three agencies that we’ve discussed this week, relational agency represents and reflects the health of our other agencies — spiritual and emotional.